 What rights a worker has will depend on their status under employment law.
 This can be determined by the contractual documentation.
 If the contract doesn’t reflect the reality of the arrangement, you must look at how the arrangement operates in practice.

-In Pimlico Plumbers v Smith the Court of Appeal was asked to consider whether the obligations to provide personal service was negated by a right to send a substitute in the documentation.
+In Pimlico Plumbers v Smith the Court of Appeal was asked to consider whether the obligations to provide personal service were negated by a right to send a substitute in the documentation.
 The court held that:

 - An unfettered right of substitution is inconsistent with an obligation to perform work personally; and